Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Problem definition

 A set of timetabled trips $\sI$ is provided with known origin and destination locations and start and end times.
 For trip $i \in \sI$, let $O_i$ and $D_i$ be its origin and destination locations, $T_i^{\alpha}$ and $T_i^{\beta}$ be its start and end times, and let $B_i$ be its duration.
 Each trip originates from a single garage, indexed by \( s \), located at \( L_s \).
 The deadheading time from trips $i$ to $j$ is calculated as the distance between $D_i$ and $O_j$ divided by the average speed of the vehicle ($\bar{V}$), i.e. $T_{ij}^\delta = \text{dist}(D_i, O_j)/ \bar{V}$.
 The trip-to-garage and garage-to-trip deadheading times are calculated as $T_{si}^\delta = \text{dist}(L_s, O_i)/ \bar{V}$ and $T_{is}^\delta = \text{dist}(D_i, L_s)/ \bar{V}$, respectively.
 Also, there is a set of charging stations, $\sC$, each with a known location and limited capacity.
 For each $c \in \sC$, let $L_c$, $R_c$ and $Z_c$ be its location, charging power per plug, and the number of plugs, respectively.
 We consider multiple charger types with varying charging speeds; however, all plugs at a given charging station are identical.
 For locations with multiple charger types, we model them as separate stations at the same exact location, each equipped with only one type of charger plug.
 We assume that garages house charging equipment, i.e., $s \in \sC$.

-We consider a mixed fleet with both DBs and BEBs.
 BEBs begin their daily schedule with a State-of-Charge (SoC) level of \( B^\iota \).
 At the end of each run, BEBs must have sufficient time to recharge and restore their SoC to \( B^\iota \) in preparation for the following day.
-To mitigate range anxiety and extend battery life, BEBs must maintain an SoC above a minimum threshold, \( \underline{B} \), at all times during operation.
+To mitigate range anxiety and extend battery life, BEBs should maintain an SoC above a minimum threshold, \( \underline{B} \), at all times during operation.
 Additionally, their SoC should not exceed an upper limit, \( \overline{B} \), to preserve battery health.
 We also assume that the charging and discharging behavior of batteries is linear within this interval \citep{bazarnovi2024problem}.
 On the other hand, DBs are assumed to have sufficient fuel to complete any feasible run without constraints.
 Finally, we assume that the transit agency aims to ensure that at least \( A^\nu \)\% of its fleet consists of BEBs and that at least \( A^\tau \)\% of the total revenue service time is operated by BEBs.
 Note that many of these assumptions do not obstruct hard boundaries on the definition of the model, and some can be easily relaxed.